open-telemetry/opamp-spec/specification.md

 The signing leaf certificate MUST:

 * Include the Extended Key Usage extension with `id-kp-codeSigning` (`1.3.6.1.5.5.7.3.3`) in its list of allowed usages.
-This prevents a certificate intended for TLS server authentication from being used to sign OpAMP messages.
+TLS server certificates carry `id-kp-serverAuth` instead; because the Agent requires `id-kp-codeSigning` during chain validation, a TLS certificate will fail the EKU check and cannot be repurposed as a signing certificate.
 * Be within its validity window
   (`notBefore <= currentTime < notAfter`) at every verification.